ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

-The resultant nodelist of a descendant selector is the result of applying a selector (or no selector), depending on the variant of the descendant selector, to a descendant nodelist, as shown below:
+The resultant nodelist of a descendant selector is the result of applying a selector (or no selector), depending on the variant of the descendant selector, to a reflexive descendant nodelist, as shown below:

 | Variant | Selector to apply | Comment |
 | :---: | :---: | ------- |